<?xml version="1.0" encoding="utf-8" ?>

 comparison when density is unreported; mass-percent is

-self-normalizing (Σ ≈ 100 %) and ideal for pooled ML, but is foreign
+self-normalizing and ideal for pooled analysis, but is foreign to

-to field practice.
-Storing the source basis plus the density bridge
+field practice.
+Storing the projection plus the lossless bridge

 serves both without discarding information.
 (Schema versions ≤ v1.5